'Substantial loss of life' possible in Florida as Tropical Storm Ian now takes aim at South Carolina

 "This could be the deadliest hurricane in Florida's history," President Joe Biden said Thursday.
 "The numbers are still unclear, but we're hearing early reports of what may be substantial loss of life."

-Survey crews, photos and videos of the region show collapsed buildings, flooding, downed power lines and impassable roads, including a key bridge connecting Sanibel and Captiva islands to Florida's mainland that has been washed out.
+Florida residents assessing storm damage Thursday found collapsed buildings, ongoing flooding, downed power lines and impassable roads, including a key bridge connecting Sanibel and Captiva islands to Florida's mainland that has been washed out.
 More than 2.6 million electric customers have no power Thursday, according to PowerOutage.US, and some drinking water systems have broken down completely or have boil notices in effect.

 "I just literally got out of a helicopter where I was able to take a complete tour of the entire county and there's really no words that I can say to tell you what I've seen," Lee County Sheriff Carmine Marcino said on CNN Thursday.
 "The Fort Myers Beach area, buildings, major, major homes and buildings completely washed away with vehicles in the water, vehicles in the bay, boats are upside down."